Live in London March 2011: Release

 The album was released on 8 March 2011 on International Women's Day.
-It was recorded at the HMV Forum in London, by instant delivery company.
+It was recorded at the HMV Forum in London, by LiveHereNow, a section of Abbey Road Studios specialising in recording concerts and distributing them directly.

 The album features an acoustic track from The Scarlet Tulip EP: "The Hidden Heart", and a cover of The Cure's "Close to Me".

 The album was available through her online store, the Abbey Road Live Here Now online store and at her live shows.